itsnikhil/blog/content/posts/done-is-better-than-perfect.md

 Some might argue in the above example a short-crisp, to the point answer would have been perfect.
 In reality it takes a lot of good efforts, right knowledge and experience, to setup a great foundation and even then you have to adapt to changes and keep on enhancing the product.

 Maybe this example is not perfect, so are the projects we work on.
 There are memes around project requirement not being clear enough.
-Not everyone is building a medical device where margin of error is a difference of life and death and so you have to consider using special tools like [ROS](https://www.ros.org/ "ROS") to control system clock and scheduler.
+Not everyone is building a medical device where margin of error is a difference of life and death where you have to consider using special tools like [ROS](https://www.ros.org/ "ROS") to control system clock and scheduler.
 Not every requirement is like [The Thames Barrier must never fail.
 Here's why it doesn't. - YouTube](https://www.youtube.com/watch?v=eY-XHAoVEeU)

 ## Finding the balance